Monday, September 6, 2010

 Steven Hawking, the eminent physicist, has a new book coming out tomorrow which purports to say that God was not necessary for the creation of the universe.
 Indeed, that many other universes may exist.
 But does all of this, if true, actually do away with the role God would play in creation?

 Hawking and his fellow author Leonard Mlodinow appear to be saying that science alone can explain creation.
 Yet the scientific view they are trying to espouse is very new, conflicting, already finding ridicule in some scientific quarters.
 Craig Callender, a philosopher of physics at the University of California, San Diego, says that what the authors are doing is ultimately merely imaginative.
-It cannot in truth be proven, Dr. Callender says.
+It cannot be proven, Dr. Callender says.
 This from a fellow scientist, it should be noted.

 Hawking argues that the discovery of many other planets in the galaxy makes it less impressive that one should have sentient life.
 "If there are untold numbers of planets in the galaxy, it's less remarkable that there's one with conditions for human life," he asserts.
 Why?
 It brings to mind the infinite monkeys theory, where we should expect that with an infinite number of monkeys on an infinite number of typewriters one would eventually pound out Shakespeare.